 The course "Learning and Teaching in Higher Education – Theory and Practice" is compulsory for PhD students who would like to teach courses at Lund University.

-This course covers information about general terms of employment, insurance, and management of the individual study plan, among other topics.
-The course gives 0,5 ECTS.
+This course covers information on general terms of employment, insurance, and management of the individual study plan, among other topics.
+It gives 0.5 ECTS.

 This course is compulsory for all PhD students at the Faculty of Science admitted from 1 January 2021.
 It provides a basic knowledge of research integrity and ethics.
 This course gives you 3 ECTS.